duowuyms/Trailblazer/cluster_job_scheduling/README.md

 - `spark_sched_sim`: Code directory for implementing the simulation environment, which is from [spark-sched-sim](https://github.com/ArchieGertsman/spark-sched-sim).
 - `trainers`: Files related to training baselines.

-- `plm_special`: Stores core codes for running NetLLM on cluster job scheduling.
+- `plm_special`: Stores core codes for running Trailblazer on cluster job scheduling.
     - `data`: Stores codes related to the training dataset.
       - `exp_pool.py`: Implements the experience pool for collecting trajectories.
       - `dataset.py`: Implements a dataset class that wraps the experience pool.